Version 1.0 - April the 15th, 2002

-This is an automatically synchronized tree based outliner.
-The document
+This is an automatically synchronized tree-based Outline view.
+The

-tree structure will be presented as the document is edited.
-The modified element
+document tree structure will be presented as the document is edited.
+The modified

-will be automatically revealed and selected in the outliner.
-Also an element can
+element will be automatically revealed and selected in the Outline view.
+Also an

-be selected in the Text editor mode by clicking on the
+element can be selected in the Text editing mode by clicking on

-corresponding node in the outliner.
-The outliner uses a robust parser thus it will
+the corresponding node in the Outline view.
+It uses a robust parser thus it will

 be able to handle not well formed documents properly.